 Uncertain tax positions include risk estimations, litigation and disputes, be they actual or probable, regarding the calculation of income tax.
 Any of the Group's entities may be subject to a tax audit or even be asked by the local tax authorities to make adjustments.
 These requested adjustments along with any uncertain tax positions identified by the Group give rise to the recognition of a liability, the amount of which is reviewed regularly in accordance with the criteria set out in the IFRIC 23 interpretation "Uncertain tax positions".

-Uncertain tax positions amounted to €13.3 million at 31 December 2022 (€11.3 million at 31 December 2021) and mainly concerned proposed rectifications, notifications of income tax adjustments and requests for information received from the tax authorities.
+Uncertain tax positions amounted to €15.8 million at 31 December 2023 (€13.3 million at 31 December 2022) and mainly concerned proposed rectifications or notifications of adjustments received from the tax authorities.